Going Green In The Cigar World

 As someone who has been environmentally-friendly for quite some time I was curious about finding cigars and cigar accessories that are eco-friendly.
 Interestingly enough, I did find a few cigar related items that are actually considered to be earth-friendly.

 One cigar we would love to get our hands on is the Tesora Mio.
 Handmade in Costa Rica, the Tesora Mio uses tobacco that has been grown with no pesticides and is considered to be a completely organic cigar.
 These exquisite stogies have been aged approximately 5 years and feature an Ecuadorian Connecticut Deflorado wrapper, a Sumatra binder and long filler tobaccos from Costa Rica and Nicaragua.
-These “green” cigars have a nutty flavor and are a mild to medium bodied smoke.
+These “green” cigars have a nutty flavor and are a mellow to medium bodied smoke.
 According to owner of the Cigar Republic, Debora Harris, these eco-friendly smokes are not only good for the environment but they also taste great.
 If you’re looking for an ultimate smoke that’s easy on the planet than the Tesora Mio is perfect for you!

 I came across a few eco-friendly humidors in my search for “green” cigar products.
 The Eco-Friendly Custom Cigar Humidor Box is made of quality, recyclable material and is perfect for not only preserving your cigars, but preserving the planet!
 Another “green” humidor that caught my eye was the Eco-Friendly Wooden Cigar Humidor Cabinet.
 This classy humidor is also made of environmentally friendly raw materials and is a fashionable cigar humidor that would look perfect in a home cigar lounge.